tttmmmyyyy/fixlang/Documentation.md

 The above definition indicates that a `LoopResult s b` value contains either of a value of type `s` or a value of type `b`.
 If you write the set of values of a type as `|type|`, then `|LoopResult s b| = |s| ⨆ |b|`, where the symbol `⨆` is represents the disjoint union of sets.

-If you define `LoopResult` as above, the following functions are automatically defined in the namespace `LoopResult`.
+For each union type, some basic methods are automatically defined.
+For example, for `LoopResult` as above, the following functions are defined in the namespace `LoopResult`.

 - `continue : s -> LoopResult s b`: converts an value of type `s` into a `LoopResult` value.
 - `break : b -> LoopResult s b`: converts an value of type `b` into a `LoopResult` value.